 Reporting on your energy saving targets is a vital part of any effort to increase energy efficiency in your business.
-The process involves collecting and analysing large amounts of data to uncover actionable steps to decrease energy consumption.
+The process involves collecting and analyzing large amounts of data to uncover actionable steps to decrease energy consumption.

 But how do you cut through the noise to see the trends in your data?

 Bridging the gap between data and understanding is a difficult task.
-Without a centralised dashboard detailing your commercial building’s energy consumption and associated costs, meeting energy saving targets, reducing energy usage and improving overall energy efficiency becomes complicated and difficult to navigate.
+Without a centralized dashboard detailing your commercial building’s energy consumption and associated costs, meeting energy saving targets, reducing energy usage and improving overall energy efficiency becomes complicated and difficult to navigate.